-A week ago today Ford celebrated 100 years of the Pickup Truck!
+Over 100 years of the Ford Pickup Truck!

-It’s safe to say that the pick-up truck has become an integral part of America and its car culture, however over the years it too has become just as popular in the UK.
+It’s safe to say that the Ford pickup truck has become an integral part of American car culture, however over the years it too, has become just as popular in the UK.
 So, we wanted to celebrate 100 years of the Pickup Truck with you and give you a brief history about where it all began in 1917.

 On the 27th July 1917 Ford introduced its first purpose-built truck, the Ford Model TT.
 Little did they know it would forever change the auto industry.
 The birth of the Model TT came about when Ford noticed that their customers were asking for a vehicle that could carrier heavier loads and provide greater utility for work and deliveries.
 The Model TT had the same cab and engine as the Model T, released nine years before.
 The TT came with a heavier-duty frame allowing customers to carry one tone of payload and by 1928 Ford had sold 1.3 million Model TT’s, it was clearly a success.